 Bad Spark Plug on a Husqvarna Leaf Blower Causes it to Start Then Dies

-A dirty or broke spark plug won’t provide the consistent spark needed to run the leaf blower.
+A dirty or broken spark plug won’t provide the consistent spark needed to run the leaf blower.
 It may provide intermittent spark causing the saw to lose power and possibly die.

 Inspect the condition of the spark plug tip.
-If it is very dark in color, has a broke porcelain or burnt electrode, the spark plug must be replaced.
+If it is very dark in color and has a broken porcelain or burnt electrode, the spark plug must be replaced.